Survey Results

 We will be adding to and updating this results page periodically as we collect more data.
 Our research project has no end date, because new product development will continue, and we see our work as a "living" analysis.

-It will be developing with new insights for many years to come.
-Thank you for your help in de-stigmatizing perhaps the most powerful and misunderstood plant on earth!
+It will be evolving for many years to come, thanks to people like you sharing your knowledge.
+Thank you very much for your help to de-stigmatize perhaps the most powerful and misunderstood plant on earth!

 And don't forget to encourage your friends and family to contribute to our research by taking a quick survey about "What Works Best" for them.
 Every story matters.
 Thank you!